A planning application for a major development at West Riverside and Woodbank House, Balloch, was registered as valid on 21st May 2018.

 Once your comments have been viewed by the Planning Officer they will then be published on our e-planning portal.
-Your comments will be published, along with your name, and will be available for inspection and to be copied by any interested party.
+Your comments will be published, along with your name and address, and will be available for inspection and to be copied by any interested party.

 We anticipate a high level of interest about the application and unfortunately it will be unlikely we will be able to respond individually in writing to specific questions during the consultation period but all comments will be taken into account as part of the decision making process.

 You can find the answers to some of the most frequently asked questions here.

 Further information about the application can also be found here.